 I have always been a fan of vibe over shine, the performers comfort and vision for their piece is top priority.
 The best effort is put into the capture, without hindering the performance.
 The captured performances are then carefully brought together to create a final, well balanced representation of the given piece of music.

 My view is - Music is amazing, and constantly evolving, so why not capture your ideas immediately?
 Don't worry if it is not perfect, or if your next work will be better.
 Record what you are creating now!
-Even if you have an iPhone recording of yourself and a guitar, send it through and see if I can tidy it up for you!

 I love music and have decided myself to helping people capture, refine and share their music with their family, friends, SoundCloud, Spotify, radio stations, record labels or anyone who will listen!